tychonievich/cs3330-s2022/markdown/oh.md

 :   No office hours

 Thursday 9–11am and 5–7pm
-:   9–11am, [Professor in Person] with [Online] only if no student present in person
+:   9–11am, [Professor in Person] – Tychonievich (also [Online] iff no students are present in person)

     5–7pm, [Online] – Ishaan